medomics/medomics_NatCancer/Experiment3_NLP/README.md

-# Experiment3 - Natural language processing
+# Experiment 3 - Natural language processing

 This section is used to reproduce the test experiments of current Figure 6 of the manuscript.